Is your SiteOrigin contact form not sending email?

-In this tutorial, we’ll show you how to fix the SiteOrigin contact form not sending email issue so that important emails land up correctly in your inbox.
+In this tutorial, we’ll show you how to fix the problem with your SiteOrigin contact form not sending emails.

 What Is SiteOrigin?

-The emails are sent without any authentication and that’s why most email client apps treat them as spam.
-What’s worse?
+Emails that are sent this way lack authentication, and that’s why most email client apps treat them as spam.
 Sometimes, the emails are blocked completely and don’t even make it to the spam folder.

-We’ll show you how to fix this in the steps below and also share some common troubleshooting tips.
+We’ll show you how to fix this in the steps below.

 How to Fix SiteOrigin Contact Form Not Sending Email